Cognitive Behavioral Therapy vs Psychotherapy

 Choosing the Best Type of Therapy for Your Needs

 The effectiveness of different types of psychotherapy will depend mostly on patients finding a therapist they are comfortable working with as well as their willingness to put in the time and effort to make significant behavioral changes.
 The relationship between patient and therapist is the most important factor in successful therapy, so it’s a good idea to contact more than one psychologist before committing to a treatment plan.

 If you’re ready to begin a psychological treatment plan, remember that the practice of psychotherapy encompasses a wide variety of therapy methods, including cognitive behavioral therapy and other forms of talk therapy.

 The term psychotherapy refers any type of therapy related to the mind (psyche) that works to achieve mental wellness.
 Some forms of psychotherapy will involve extensive therapy sessions over the course of several months or years with the goal of working out deeper, underlying psychological issues or traumas.
 Conversely, cognitive behavioral therapy is a form of psychotherapy that is short-term and used with intent to correct and prevent future behavioral problems.

 Choosing the right type of therapy approach can be difficult.
 While some types of psychotherapy work well in conjunction with one another, some forms work best on their own.
 Ultimately, this will depend on an individual’s specific situation, current condition, and treatment preference.
 It’s important to remember that patients have a say in the route they take for psychological therapy.

-At APEX Recovery, we help you identify motivating factors for long-term change, develop necessary skills to maintain recovery and include your loved ones in your recovery.
+At APEX Recovery, a drug and alcohol rehab in San Diego, we help you identify motivating factors for long-term change, develop necessary skills to maintain recovery and include your loved ones in your recovery.
 Our admissions coordinators are available 24 hours a day to give you the support you need to make positive changes.
 Call APEX today.